The best way to stay informed during the season.

 We open as soon as the first apple is ready for picking, usually early to mid August.
 From that day on, we are open 9AM to 5PM Saturday through Wednesday, and 9AM to 6PM Thursday and Friday until the end of October or early November (depending on when we run out of fruit).
-Check the website, our Facebook page, or give us a call to stay updated.
+Check the hope page of this website, our Facebook page, or give us a call to stay updated.

 You can find bags of donuts in the farm store during the week unless we sell out.

 When should I come to avoid a crowd?

 Come during the week!
 On Thursdays and Fridays we stay open a little later, so you might be able to make it after work.
 If you come on a weekend, try to get here early to beat the crowds and be sure to make a reservation.
 Our busiest season is the last two weeks in September and the first two weeks in October.
 Before or after that we shouldn’t have such huge crowds.
 If you really want the orchards all to yourself, wait for a rainy day and suit up in your ponchos and boots, we’re open rain or shine!

 Why are your apples more expensive than the ones in the grocery store?